 - Dry.
 The macula slowly becomes weaker and causes a gradual change in the central vision.
-No definitive treatment is available for this type. - Wet.
+Treatment involves taking vitamin supplements at present. - Wet.
 Vision is lost due to the development of abnormal blood vessels under the macula, which may bleed and leak fluid.
 The rate of loss of vision may be quite rapid.
 Treatment is available for this.